dev-soumyadeep/dev-soumyadeep/README.md

 - 👋 Hi, I’m @dev-soumyadeep
-- 👀 I’m interested in Blockchain
+- 👀 I’m interested in Blockchain Technology
-- 🌱 I’m currently learning NFT
+- 🌱 Currently working on blockchain projects
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->